SimonCadge/piccollage_fileshare_challenge/readme.md

 The user page now lists all of the files that user has created.
 A user can revoke the link to a file if they are the person who originally uploaded it, but if they are just viewing it that option doesn't appear.

+When creating a link you now have the choice between it being short(10 minutes), long(60 minutes), or forever(won't ever expire).

 Next steps:
  - Improve UI.
  - Deploy to AWS and integrate with S3.